If you’d like to hear, rather than read this post, click the audio recording… right above!

 Actually, I count on Sara’s appetite.
-I still have days that I forget I’m not feeding a hoard of ravenous boys, and I come home with Costco-sized everything and then cook a pail of something or other.
-When it’s done, I suddenly remember… hey, there’s only two of us living here, with normal appetites.
+I still have days that I forget I’m not feeding a hoard of ravenous boys and return from the grocery store with Costco-sized everything and then cook a pail of something or other.
+Then I suddenly remember… hey, there’s only two of us living here, with normal appetites.
 And that’s when Sara really comes in handy.
 All of 100 pounds, she’s an effective and reliable fridge-content and leftovers vacuum.

 Hmmmm… she and I do text a lot about food.
 The other week, I texted her a photo of freshly baked chocolate chip cookies, while she was working.
 It was a special brand of pretend mother-in-law torture.

 I also text when I want to go to Cows for ice cream, so I have a partner in crime.